 4. How to write a cover letter ending

-The closing paragraph is about reaffirming your suitability to the role and your enthusiasm to the prospect of working with the employer.
-Remember to state that you look forward to hearing from them and you are happy to provide any extra information or answer any questions if needed.
+The closing paragraph is about reaffirming your suitability for the role and your enthusiasm to the prospect of working with the employer.
+Remember to state that you look forward to hearing from them and that you are happy to provide any extra information or answer any questions if needed.
 Also don’t forget to sign the letter, or print your name, before sending it.

 Be memorable and concise